FerdinandPiette/circular-buffer/README.md

 ###  CyclicBuffer#get(size)

-Get a new buffer containing the  `${size}` first elements of the buffer without removing them from the cyclic buffer.
+Get a new buffer containing the  `${size}` first elements of the buffer.
+These elements are removed from the original cyclic buffer.

 #### Arguments
 - `size` *(Number)*: The number of elements to retrieve.